Abdul Rahman al-Eryani: Early life

-Participation in the Constitution Revolution
+Participation in the Alwaziri coup

-Al-Eryani actively opposed the kings of the Mutawakkalite Kingdom of Yemen, helping to lead al-Ahrar ("the free") group in pushing for a republic.
-In February 1948, he participated in the "Constitution Revolution" of the Free Yemeni Movement against the King (Imam) aiming at the establishment of a constitutional monarchy.
-He was imprisoned for about 7 years after the failure of the revolution, which lasted for only a few weeks.
-Al-Eryani was sentenced to death by beheading in 1955 for his activities with Al-Ahrar.
-However, minutes before his execution by sword, he was granted a reprieve by King Imam Ahmed.
-He spent more than 15 years in jail until his release in 1962.
+Al-Eryani actively opposed the kings of the Kingdom of Yemen, helping to lead the Free Yemeni Movement in pushing for a republic.
+In February 1948, he participated in the Alwaziri coup against the then ruler of Yemen, Yahya Hamiduddin, aiming at the establishment of a constitutional monarchy.
+He was imprisoned for about 7 years after the failure of the revolution, which lasted only for 12 days.
+Al-Eryani was sentenced to death by beheading in 1955 for his activities with the Free Yemeni Movement.
+However, minutes before his execution, he was granted a reprieve by King Ahmed bin Yahya.
+He spent a total of 15 years in jail until his release in 1962.

-Term as President of Yemen
+Term as President of North Yemen

-Abdul Rahman Al-Eryani opposed Egyptian and Saudi interference in Yemen affairs and, with two of his colleagues, Ahmad Muhammad Numan and Mohamad Al-Zubairi, he led a strong movement against the foreign involvement of Nasser's Egypt in the Yemeni civil war between republicans and royalists.
-He was held in Egypt with Noaman in 1966 while their partner Al-Zubairi was assassinated earlier.
+Abdul Rahman Al-Eryani opposed Egyptian and Saudi interference in Yemeni affairs and, with two of his colleagues, Ahmad Muhammad Numan and Mohamad Al-Zubairi, led a strong movement against Egyptian intervention in the North Yemen Civil War between republicans and royalists.
+He was held in Egypt with Numan in 1966 while their partner Al-Zubairi had been assassinated earlier.

 In 1970, he arrived at a national conciliation agreement with the supporters of the royal regime and established a formal relation with Saudi Arabia.
 In 1972, he reached an agreement with South Yemen for the unification of the two parts of the country, which constituted the basic foundations for the unification of 1990.
 It was also during his regime that Yemen had parliamentary elections and permanent constitution for the first time.

 Following Ibrahim al-Hamdi's coup in 1974, al-Eryani went into exile in Syria.
 He eventually died in Damascus in 1998.